 Per the NFA Contract, Article 10, TMCC is announcing to all eligible Academic and Administrative faculty that a need exists for an Education Coordinator.

-The Coordinator is to assist the Chair of the Social Sciences Department with the following support as related to the Education Teacher Prep Program.
+The coordinator is to assist the Chair of the Social Sciences Department with the following support as related to the Education program.

 Scope of Work